Hammerspoon/hammerspoon/README.md

 ## Coming soon

-Mjolnir 1.0 is being actively worked on.
+Mjolnir 1.0 is a work-in-progress, and is not yet available.

-If you'd like to use the Community Edition, see [README_CE.md](README_CE.md).
+If you'd like to use the Community Edition, see the file README_CE.md.